Barcelona Airport to City: Transfer Guide

 How long does it take to get from Barcelona Airport to the city centre?

-Is taxi or Aerobus better from Barcelona Airport?
+Is a taxi or Aerobus better from Barcelona Airport?

-The Aerobus is better for most solo travellers and couples because it is cheaper and direct.
-A taxi is better for groups, late-night arrivals, heavy luggage or accommodation that is inconvenient from Plaça Catalunya.
+The Aerobus is usually better for solo travellers and couples.
+A taxi is often more convenient for groups, heavy luggage and late-night arrivals.

 Last verified: 2026-04-27